n0rdy/n0rdy-blog/content/about/about.md

 omitDate: true
 ---

-Hello there!
-Good to see you here.
+Hello there and welcome! 👋

 It's Mykola, a guy behind the n0rdy blog and a software engineer passionate about tech, books, and mountains.